Y-ashbhatt/new-portfolio/README.md

 ---

 ## 👨‍💻 About Me
-I’m a dedicated Web Developer with a BCA degree and a strong foundation in **frontend** and **backend** development.
+I’m a dedicated Web Developer with a BCA degree and a strong foundation in **frontend** development.
 I’m passionate about crafting robust, scalable, and responsive web applications.
 My approach is rooted in producing efficient solutions and continuously enhancing my skill set to stay current in the fast-evolving tech landscape.

 ---